Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Methods

 \subsection{Change-Point Detection}

 To identify the transition mass $\hat{f}_c$, we fit a piecewise linear model with a single breakpoint to the sequence of mean picked parameters $\bar{P}(f)$:

 The breakpoint is determined by minimizing the Bayesian Information Criterion (BIC).
-Confidence intervals are obtained via bootstrap: we resample the seeds with replacement 200 times and compute the 16th and 84th percentiles of the resulting breakpoint distribution (68\% CI).
+Confidence intervals are obtained via bootstrap resampling (200 iterations), computing the 16th and 84th percentiles of the breakpoint distribution (68\% CI).